aya49/202105_sfu_cmpt_127/labs/02/README.md

 printf("%c %.4f\n", letter, freq);
 ```

 By the way, you cannot implement this function by writing 26 "if" (or "switch") statements (1 for each letter).
-Hint: Each letter has a numerical [ASCII](https://en.wikipedia.org/wiki/ASCII) value.
+Hint: Each letter has a numerical [ASCII](http://www.asciitable.com/) value (better link courtesy of Michael!).
 Can this numerical value be used at all?

 **TESTING**: you can test your program by running:
 ```